 So many people seem to think that singing is something that either you’re born with, or not.
 So the American Idol auditions have so many people thinking that maybe they have what it takes, like they’re holding a raffle ticket that may be called.
 Once again, it doesn’t work that way.
 You might be born with a beautiful tone to your voice and you may love singing and have a unique approach.
 But without years of hard work to develop your talent, it will be worth nothing!
 The same thing applies to any career and every successful person in any walk of life.
 Is there an athlete on the planet that can compete on a professional level without the grueling workout schedule their competitors endure?
 No, talent alone is just the beginning.
 Then comes the hard work.by

 This entry was posted on Wednesday, June 16th, 2010 at 6:03 pm and is filed under American Idol.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.